derril-tech/intelligent-docs-processing-knowledge-base/docs/REPO_MAP.md

 # Repository Map

 ## Overview
-This document provides a comprehensive breakdown of the Intelligent Document Processing and Knowledge Base repository structure, explaining the purpose and organization of each folder and file.
+This document provides a comprehensive breakdown of the Intelligent Document Processing and Knowledge Base repository structure, reflecting the current infrastructure with WebSocket real-time communication, Advanced RAG pipeline, Source Connectors, and Multi-Agent orchestration.

 ## Root Directory Structure